color: any color

 Given these qualities, EPDM flooring proves to be a solid and reliable synthetic elastomer with vibrant physical properties, which makes it ideal for outdoor and non-oil chemical applications.

-If you require an outdoor rubber that has already proven to be reliable and resistance against the chemicals then Amazing floors takes pride in suggesting you the EPDM flooring as the right material for the job and promises to deliver the product on time under any circumstances!
+If you require an outdoor rubber that has already proven to be reliable and resistant to chemicals then Amazing floors takes pride in suggesting the EPDM flooring as the right material for the job and promises to deliver the product on time under any circumstances!